George Draper (physician): The Relationship of Human Constitution to Disease

-Constitution is that aggregate of hereditarial characters, influenced more or less by the environment, which determines the individuals' reaction, successful or unsuccessful, to the stress on environment."
+Constitution is that aggregate of hereditarial characters, influenced more or less by the environment, which determines the individuals' reaction, successful or unsuccessful, to the stress of environment."

 Draper considered himself a naturalist, and was a devout follower of Darwin.
 As a naturalist, Draper insisted on a complete study of the human body when regarding disease and constitution.
 He believed focusing on specific disease and labeling them generally led to problems, and believed that a complete study of the individual was necessary for proper diagnosis and treatment.

 Draper defined the four aspects on constitution as anatomy, physiology, psychology, and immunity.
 Draper took these four "panels" of personality and would analyze them for large populations from his clinic and found certain combinations and repetitive patterns.
-His interpretation of his data led him to believe that give a single panel of a patient; he could determine the other three panels based on the one panel alone.
+His interpretation of his data led him to believe that given a single panel of a patient; he could determine the other three panels based on the one panel alone.
 Draper believed in the extreme specificity of one's constitution.
 Draper valued the findings of physiognomists and phrenologists in relating morphology to constitution and so to disease.

 In relating constitution to classifying mankind, Draper was hesitant to classify mankind based on race, geography, and skin color – as many of his colleagues and other eugenicists did.
 Instead, Draper introduced a concept of classifying the human race based on disease susceptibility.
-Draper believe that race and geography differences between men made very little difference at all, and it was rather their disease susceptibility that set them apart.
+Draper believe that race and geography differences between men made very little difference, and it was rather their disease susceptibility that set them apart.
 In studies, Draper noticed that one's race did not directly relate to one's disease susceptibility, and suggested that people reorganize how they saw race.
 He understood that this would not work socially or politically, but stressed that it was a distinctive factor among mankind.
 Draper did find evidence for sex being a major factor in constitution.

 Eugenics

 Draper was close with many eugenicists, despite stressing the importance of environment on one's constitution.
 He was a member of the Galton Society, that of Francis Galton, the father of eugenics.
-He was also peers with Charles Davenport and Harry Laughlin of the Eugenics Record Office, and later joined the Eugenics Research Association at Cold Spring Harbor himself.
+He was also peers with Charles Davenport and Harry Laughlin of the Eugenics Record Office, and later joined the Eugenics Research Association at Cold Spring Harbor.

 Draper and Roosevelt

-Draper was best known as the personal doctor for President Franklin Delano Roosevelt.
-Aside from his Constitutional Clinic, Draper was a known expert in polio, and personally attended to Roosevelt after his return from Campobello more than a month after the onset of his 1921 paralytic illness.
+Draper was best known as President Franklin Delano Roosevelt's personal physician.
+Aside from his Constitutional Clinic, Draper was a well-known expert in polio, and personally attended to Roosevelt after his return from Campobello more than a month after the onset of his 1921 paralytic illness.
 Draper's focus in treatment was the psychological aspect.
-Besides Roosevelt, another one of Draper's clients was William O. Douglas, later a Supreme Court justice.
+Another client was William O. Douglas, who later became a Supreme Court justice.